magarveylab/maple-publication/README.md

 ## Qdrant Setup
 MAPLE inference piplelines utilize [Qdrant](https://qdrant.tech/) embedding databases for approximate nearest neighbor (ANN) lookups.
 Since system configurations may vary, we recommend setting up Qdrant locally using a Docker container, following the [official documentation](https://qdrant.tech/documentation/quickstart/).

-The required Qdrant databases for inference are provided as QdrantSnapshots.zip in the accompanying [Zenodo repository](https://zenodo.org/doi/10.5281/zenodo.15226521)

 ### Restoring Qdrant Databases
 To restore the Qdrant databases, download and extract `QdrantSnapshots.yml` and place the contents in [this directory](https://github.com/magarveylab/maple-publication/tree/main/Maple/Embedder/QdrantSnapshots).
 Since the MS1-Qdrant database is too large to store directly, you will need to recreate it from the raw embeddings `ms1_embeddings.zip`.
 Run the following command to do so.
 The script requires approximately 12 GB of memory and takes about 1 hour to complete.
 This step is only necessary for Qdrant-related functions: `annotate_mzXML_with_chemotypes` and  `annotate_mzXML_with_tax_scores`.